roKarp/Web_App_Journey/README.md

 ## Basic information

 The basic functionality of the application works as instructed within the Solitas Dev Academy assignment https://github.com/solita/dev-academy-2023-exercise.
+It displays different city bike journeys and stations from two database tables: `journey` and `station`.
+You can also view more information about individual stations.

 This web application uses a docker based backend for all the database commands, and an Astro + Svelte frontend.
 Once the application is up and running in docker, it can be accessed from the url:
  ```